gaqzi/reflections/til/python/tqdm_with_multiprocessing.md

             pool.imap_unordered(foo, inputs, chunksize=CHUNK_SIZE),
             total=len(inputs),
         )   # 'total' is redundant here but can be useful
-            # when the size of the iterable is non-obvious
+            # when the size of the iterable is unobvious

         for result in results:
             print(result)